 The acceleration of the Internet of Things is staggering.
-We’re producing 2.5 quintillion bytes of data each day, with 90% of the world’s data created in the last two years.
-This speed and volume of today’s data and a generation of content producers has fundamentally impacted the modern workplace.
+As of the beginning of 2020, the digital universe consisted of 44 zettabytes of data.
+For context – that number of bytes is 40 times more than the number of stars that can be observed in the entire universe.
+The speed and volume of today’s data and a generation of content producers has fundamentally impacted the modern workplace.
 As employees ditch the physical world for digital, they’re creating an ever-rising number of online documents – from sales presentations to invoices, standard contracts to finance reports, press releases to blog articles.

 As the number of documents has grown, so has the importance of document management control.
 Companies need to know that their teams are producing and distributing on-brand, legally-compliant and consistent information - which is why the document control checklist has become an essential tool for any enterprise looking to optimize documentation standards and improve document compliance.